-We have up to thirty years’ experience in conducting personal injury claims and we could assess the validity of your claim under a no obligation consultation for free.
+We have up to thirty years’ experience in conducting personal injury claims and we could assess the validity of your Southampton airport accident claims under a no-obligation consultation for free.

 Even if we are not based in your area, in a large number of cases we could handle your claim by telephone or email.
 We could also arrange your medical assessment for you.
 This means that you may not have to meet with your solicitor face-to-face if you do not want to.